 The budgets for both JK and BOC should include elements for TrailO especially mapping and the refund of reasonable expenses for major officials.

 JK coordinators will need to include an order for an accessible toilet in their calculations, sited near to the area used for the TrailO parking.
-They also need to remember to include medals and prizes for the winners of the JK TrailO in both the Open and Paralympic classes.
+They also need to remember to include medals and prizes for the winners of the JK TrailO in both the O (Open) and P (physically challenged) classes.
 If possible these should be presented at the main prize-giving ceremony.
 The same would hold true if TrailO is incorporated into a British Championship weekend.

 Publicity, entries and involvement of TrailO officials